|Course Listing||Graduate Handbook (Cognition & Perception)||Graduate Handbook (Social)|

 2. The Middle

-Regular Committee Meetings: While working on the dissertation, the student should meet with the 3-member committee AT LEAST ONCE EVERY SIX MONTHS to review progress and to discuss problems which might have developed.
-This in no way precludes more frequent meetings with the sponsor, or with other committee (or faculty) members, individually or as a group.
+Regular Committee Meetings: While working on the dissertation, the student should meet at least once every six months with the members of the committee individually or in groups to review progress and to discuss problems that might have developed.
 It is the responsibility of the student and the sponsor to keep the committee current on the development of the thesis work.
-It is strongly recommended that the committee be convened:
+It is strongly recommended that the full committee be convened:

 Dissertation Draft: The sponsor works closely with the doctoral candidate in developing the dissertation draft.
 Candidates are advised to examine copies of dissertations that have been prepared by other students who worked with the sponsor to get a sense of the format and scope of the document.
 Unlike usual course papers, the dissertation typically goes through multiple, extensive revisions before it is ready to be defended.
-Revisions are usually suggested by committee members as well as the sponsor prior to the defense.
-When the sponsor and all the active committee members have made comments on the draft and agree that the revised dissertation is ready to defend, then each should complete and sign Form C (Doctoral Thesis Approval Sheet).
-When possible, the Active Committee should convene at the time the members prepare to sign Form C. The approval for the defense must be unanimous, and all copies of Form C must be submitted to the Academic Affairs Coordinator before the defense is scheduled.
+Committee members should review later drafts.
+They will typically make suggestions for revision prior to the defense.
+When the sponsor and the other committee members agree that the revised dissertation is ready to defend, then each should complete and sign Form C (Doctoral Thesis Approval Sheet).
+When possible, the committee should convene at the time the members prepare to sign Form C. The approval for the defense must be unanimous.
+All copies of Form C must be submitted to the Academic Affairs Office before the defense is scheduled and before Readers are appointed (see below).

 3. The Final Stretch